 Usually, the higher the cut, the deeper the root system.
 Low cut lawns have shallower root systems, which leave the plant susceptible to wilt and stress on hot dry days.
 Shallower root systems require more frequent watering leading to an increase.

 It is important to regularly check the sharpness of the mower blades.
 A frequently seen symptom of dull blades is “feathering” or tearing of cut leaves.
 The surface area of the cut is greatly increased and the tissue is often crushed, increasing tip browning, the entry of disease and plant water loss, as well as reducing the overall uniformity of the lawn surface.
 For a better looking lawn, aim to keep blades sharp for a straight clean cut that seals quickly.
+It may be best to have someone undertake sharpening for you.
+Anually prior to spring is a good idea.

 The rotary-type mower cuts by the impact of a knife blade operated in a horizontal plane.
 It causes a certain amount of mutilation and injury to the leaf blade at the point of impact.
 The rotary mower can be used to cut taller grass and weeds and can mulch fallen leaves.
 Scalping can be a problem with rotary mowers when the turf surface is uneven.